Tristan050/KdSoftwareVerdiepingTristan/README.md

 3. Run `./mvnw spring-boot:run` in the terminal.

-4. Go to the url:
+4. Go to the localhost url:
    ```sh
    localhost:8080
    ```